bdielman/dotfiles/README.md

 Initial effort to version control these files.
 Next steps:

 * Break out `bash_profile` and `bashrc` into smaller chunks for environment and aliases
-* Move `.vim` folder into dotfiles and setup vim bundles as git submodules

 ## How to setup on a new machine